christianspecht/vba-helpers/readme-full.md

 VBA Helpers consists of a single VBA file, [vba-helpers.bas](https://bitbucket.org/christianspecht/vba-helpers/raw/tip/vba-helpers.bas), which you can just import into your application.
 Right-click and "Save as" to save it on your machine.
 To import:

 - if you are using VBA Helpers for the first time, import the downloaded file from the VBA editor
+*(if Access asks you for a module name, name it `VBAHelpers`)*
 - if your project already contains VBA Helpers and you want to replace it with the newer version, you can put the new file in the same folder as your Access database and run the `VBAHelpers_Update` function.

 ---